kaoutarlaachiri/_LTSM-Model_Goodreads-Books-Reviews/README.md

 ## This repository consists of three branches
 * main : contains the notebook for preprocessing dataset and training the ltsm model
 * front : contains code for front-end of the application
-* back-end : contains the fast-api
+* api : contains the fast-api

 ---------------